 The problem is that Shopify charges an extra 2% fees on each transaction made through third party payment gateways.
 This is on top of the transaction fees charged by the payment gateway.
 You can reduce the fee to 0.5% by paying $299 per month for Advanced Shopify plan.

 Shopify Payments has flat credit card fees, but no other transaction fees.
-Credit card rates start from 2.9% + 30¢ for basic plan and get lower for other plans.
+Credit card rates start from 2.9% + 30¢ for the basic plan and get lower for other plans.

 Payment Options in WooCommerce